SCohenLab/CellProfiler/README.md

 PART-2 [CellP-2D_v1wNU_PART-2of3_03202022]: Is assigned to identify 6 organelles (LS, MT, GL, PO, ER, and LD).

-PART-3 [CellP-2D_v1wNU_PART-3of3_03202022]: Is uses the objects previusly identified to measure contacts in between organelles (1 to 1), the distribution of the organelles and the contacts, and it contains the export module to csv file.
+PART-3 [CellP-2D_v1wNU_PART-3of3_03202022]: Measure contacts in between organelles (1 to 1), the distribution of the organelles and their contacts, and it contains the export module to csv file.

 Please reffer to the notes at each module.